 In fact, they might even be the very reason you and your spouse stayed together as long as you have, despite the breakdown of your marriage.

-But now that you're divorcing, ensuring your child's well-being is your first priority.
+But now that you're divorcing, ensuring the well-being of your minor child / children is your first priority.

-And it starts with creating a sound parenting plan to outline how you and your spouse will effectively co-parent your children and share in their care and upbringing after your divorce is final.
+And it starts with creating a sound parenting plan to outline how you and your spouse will effectively co-parent your child / children and share in their care and upbringing after your divorce is final.

 What is a Divorce Parenting Plan?

-While every parenting agreement is as unique as your children, there are a number of areas each must cover.
+While every parenting agreement is as unique as your child / children, there are a number of areas each must cover.
 These areas include:

 Who will your children spend nights, weekends, holidays, summers, vacations and snow days with?